TheOdinProject/top-meta/FAQ.md

 **Can TOP help get me a job?**

-We do not offer job services, however, completing TOP means you have the skills and qualifications to find a job, see <#669547324707569665> and the getting hired section of the curriculum. <#1013804065169346631> are also a good source of motivation.
+We do not offer job services.
+However, if you have completed TOP, you have the skills and qualifications needed to find a job.
+See <#669547324707569665> and the [getting hired section of the curriculum](https://www.theodinproject.com/paths/full-stack-javascript/courses/getting-hired) for advice on the job search. <#1013804065169346631> are also a good source of motivation.

 **Does TOP give certificates?**